iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-24-My_First_Blog:_Vigilant_Broccoli-general.md

 - **Software Development:** First and foremost _vigilant-broccoli_ is where I exercise my enthusiasm for software development.
 It's where I work on my craft, writing code, and building things that I feel like. _vigilant-broccoli_ has gotten to the point that it not only makes my software development life easier but more enjoyable.
 - **Personal Life**: _vigilant-broccoli_ grew to be more than just a software development toolkit, it has became more involved in my personal life in ways that I wouldn't have imagined at the time of starting the codebase. _vigilant-broccoli_ has integrated with my personal lifestyle and hobbies, containing documentation for my interests such as cooking recipes and notes, code scripts that I use to make enjoying my hobbies easier, and organization tools for my thoughts and time management.

-_vigilant broccoli_ is a reflection of me in code.
-It's the ten thousand hours plus of work that have I put into coding, wrapped up into about 20Mb of data.
-It's my interests and hobbies, a lifestyle tool, a safe space, and a project that I will probably work on for years to come hopefully.
+_vigilant broccoli_ is an extension of myself, it's the ten thousand hours plus of work that have I put into coding, wrapped up into about 20Mb of data, it's my interests and hobbies, a lifestyle tool, a safe space, and a project that I will probably work on for years to come hopefully.

 So with the explanation of _vigilant-broccoli_ out the way I can address why I am blogging.
 I think it comes down to these 3 key reasons: